 In lower eyelid surgery, a tiny incision is made just below the lashes in the eye’s natural crease or inside the lower lid itself.
 Excess skin and fat pockets are then removed.
 Stitches may be needed if an external incision is made.
-In cases where the patient has good skin tone, the surgery may be performed from inside the lid and no external skin will be removed and no sutures may be required.
+In cases where the patient has a good skin tone the surgery may be performed from inside the lid where no external skin will be removed and no sutures are required.

 Surgery & Anesthesia

 This type of anesthesia entails an intravenous needle that is placed into one of the veins of the arm or hand.
-Relaxing medication is given to make the patient fall asleep.
-The amount of medication is adjusted as needed.
-After the patient is asleep, numbing medicine is placed in the skin of the area that is being operated on.
-During the procedure the patient is unaware of anything going on and cannot hear or feel anything, yet he or she is breathing normally.
+Relaxing medication is given to make the patient fall asleep, and the amount of medication is adjusted as needed.
+After the patient is asleep, numbing medicine is placed into the skin of the area that is being operated on.
+During the procedure, the patient is unaware of anything going on and cannot hear or feel anything, yet he or she is breathing normally.

-Patients over age 60 and/or those with a current medical condition(s) are required to have a preoperative physical examination, blood work, and EKG performed by their primary physician before surgery for anesthesia safety.
+Patients over age 60 or those with a current medical condition(s) are required to have a preoperative physical examination, blood work, and EKG performed by their primary physician before surgery for safe administration of anesthesia.

 If you are considering blepharoplasty in Plano, Texas, please call Texas Eye & Aesthetic Center today at 972-519-9933, to learn more.